superedge/superedge/docs/components/edge-health.md

           labels:
             name: edge-health
           data:
-            superedge.io/unit-internal-check: true
+            unit-internal-check: true
-            superedge.io/check-units: unit1,unit2,unit3
+            check-units: unit1,unit2,unit3
           ```
 - Turn Off
- - Change the value of `superedge.io/unit-internal-check` to `false` or delete the configmap of `edge-health-config`
+ - Change the value of `unit-internal-check` to `false` or delete the configmap of `edge-health-config`

 > Note: If multiple regions are enabled but the node is not marked with a region label, the node will only detect itself when detecting